jimmymorrisuk/front-end-starter-kit/readme.md

 **Segmentation fault: 11 - error**

-I had this error while using Gulp.
-I am not exactly sure what caused it but agreeing to XCode's license agreement seemed to have solved the issue.
+Not sure what exactly triggers this issue.
+However I seems to be linked to the SASS package.
+See more here: https://github.com/gulpjs/gulp/issues/785

 License
 -----------